MicrosoftDocs/visualstudio-docs/docs/profiling/profiling-feature-tour.md

 ## Analyze memory usage

 The **Diagnostic Tools** window also allows you to evaluate memory usage in your app.
 For example, you can look at the number and size of objects on the heap.
-For more detailed instructions to analyze memory, see [Analyze memory usage](../profiling/memory-usage.md) and [Analyze memory usage using the .NET Object Allocation tool](../profiling/dotnet-alloc-tool.md).
+For more detailed instructions to analyze memory, see [Analyze memory usage](../profiling/memory-usage.md).

 To analyze memory usage while debugging, you need to take at least one memory snapshot.
 Often, the best way to analyze memory is to take two snapshots; the first right before a suspected memory issue, and the second snapshot right after a suspected memory issue occurs.
 Then you can view a diff of the two snapshots and see exactly what changed.